 Directions to Treehouse 1: Take stairs to second floor of the main lodge and cross one steel cable bridge.

 Room Details: One king bed or two twins, 36 feet off the ground, Diameter of 17 feet, Sleeps up to 3 people, Closest to the main lodge

 Bungalow 2 - Laguna Vista

 Bungalow 2 is another easily accessible bungalow at Treehouse Lodge.
-It sits 38 feet off the ground and spans approximately 16 feet in diameter.
+It sits 38 feet off the ground and spans approximately 16 feet in diameter located above the seasonally flooded zone of the Yarapa River.
 Like Bungalow 1, the views from Bungalow two vary depending on high and low water.
 Either way, you will be pleased with your morning vista.
 Bungalow 2 is built in a beautiful Oje tree surrounded by jungle vegetation.
 It can be arranged with either one king bed or two twins.
 Take a short walk across the steel cable bridge and a nice view of the river opens up where you can often see river dolphins and local fisherman.
 A portable bed can be provided if requested for an additional person.